opendaylight/vtn/application/ODL_VSEM_PROVIDER_SRC/README.txt

    Installing MONO and NUGET in Ubuntu
    * sudo apt-get install mono-complete nuget

-4. Get the source code
+4. Installing maven in Fedora/CentOS/RHEL.
+   * Download maven from the following page "http://maven.apache.org/download.cgi" and follow the instructions in the page to install maven in your machine.

-5. Install maven in your machine using the below command
+5. To build VSEM Provider in your machine, Please run the "mvn install" command on top of the vtn.git directory.
-   * mvn install

-6. Run the following commands to generate assemblies to be copied to SCVMM and use
+6. The below generated zip file needs to be copied to SCVMM machine
-   * ./configure
-   * make install
+   * ODL_SCVMM_PROVIDER.zip(This zip file is generated inside "/root/vtn/application/ODL_VSEM_PROVIDER_SRC/dist/odl_vsem_provider/" directory.)